 All meter display modes, except the display brightness mode, are configured in Code 1 (See diagram below).
-See Code 1 diagram on Page 18 for a breakdown of 1st, 2nd, and 3rd digits settings.
+See Code 1 diagram on Page 18 for a breakdown of first, second, and third digit settings.

 Setpoint Annunciators Mode

 The setpoint annunciators mode is configured by changing the first digit in Code 1.
 The setpoint annunciators can be configured to operate as follows: